erinrkahn/Credit_Risk_Analysis/README.md

 Imbalanced Classification Report
 >![SMOTEB](https://user-images.githubusercontent.com/77405273/119721593-27bf2000-be20-11eb-9111-0e731e7f882f.png)

 - The RandomOverSampler will generate new samples by randomly selecting replacements from existing samples to account for under-representation.
 In this example the Balanced accuracy score was 0.65 while the f1 score was 0.81.
-Using SMOTE (Syntheitc Minority Over-sampling Technique), random examples from the minority class are chosen then k of the nearest neighbors are found.
+Using SMOTE (Synthetic Minority Over-sampling Technique), random examples from the minority class are chosen then k of the nearest neighbors are found.
 Neighbors are then used to generate synthetic examples.
 In this analysis, the SMOTE method produced a Balanced accuracy score of 0.62 and f1 of 0.77.

 ### **Undersampling Algorithm**